ikishore/hetu-core/hetu-docs/en/admin/spill.md

 With this mechanism, the peak memory used by the join operator can be decreased to the size of the largest build table partition.
 Assuming no data skew, this will be `1 / task.concurrency` times the size of the whole build table.

+Note: spill-to-disk is not supported for Cross Join.

 ### Aggregations

 Aggregation functions perform an operation on a group of values and return one value.
 If the number of groups you\'re aggregating over is large, a significant amount of memory may be needed.
-When spill-to-disk is enabled, if there is not enough memory, intermediate cumulated aggregation results are written to disk.
+When spill-to-disk is enabled, if there is not enough memory, intermediate accumulated aggregation results are written to disk.
 They are loaded back and merged with a lower memory footprint.

 ### Order By

 If you're trying to sort a larger amount of data, a significant amount of memory may be needed.
-When spill to disk for order by is enabled, if there is not enough memory, intemediate sorted results are written to disk.
+When spill to disk for order by is enabled, if there is not enough memory, intermediate sorted results are written to disk.
 They are loaded back and merged with a lower memory footprint.
+Generally when a spill is in progress the operator is blocked from taking inputs, but when `experimental.spill-non-blocking-orderby` is set to `true` order by uses asynchronous mechanism to spill (see`experimental.spill-non-blocking-orderby`).

 ### Window functions

 Window Functions perform an operators over a window of rows and return one value for each row.
 If this window of rows is large, a significant amount of memory may be needed.
-When spill to disk for window functions is enabled, if there is not enough memory, intemediate sorted results are written to disk.
+When spill to disk for window functions is enabled, if there is not enough memory, intermediate sorted results are written to disk.
 They are loaded back and merged when memory is available.
 There is a current limitation that spill will not work in all cases such as when a single window is very large.

 ### Reuse Exchange